Spirizeon/rootblast/README.md

 # RootBlast

 Process injection malware that clones windows processes, injects them with shellcode and executes them to attempt numerous reverse shells on the attacker.
+(Made with 🤎 for Windows users)

 ## Usage
 + Clone the repo